Categories

 Prizes

-The winners of both the solo and ensemble sections will be awarded trophies, certificates and cash prizes as follows:
+The winners of in both the solo and ensemble sections will be awarded trophies, e-certificates and cash prizes as follows:

 Junior